ForYouPage-Org/saturn-api/README.md

 🚨 **SECURITY NOTICE**: Authentication endpoints currently expose the `email` field in responses.
 This is a security/privacy concern that will be addressed in a future update.

+✅ **RECENT FIX**: Fixed login endpoint issue where `findByUsername` was incorrectly searching by `preferredUsername` instead of `username` field.
+This resolves intermittent login failures reported by frontend teams.

 ### Register User

 ```http